Skip to Content

 We hit our first snag when one clue required us to hike up to Bubble Rock, a hike we didn’t feel particularly inspired to do on the very hot day we were there.
 With a little Googling we figured out the next clue without the hike.

-a girl and her dad read a sign on the wooded shore of acadia, looking for their first earthcache clue.
+A girl and her dad read a sign on the wooded shore of acadia, looking for their first earthcache clue.

 But one of the last clues led us up a trail that was pretty much a pile of boulders for a good long stretch.
 I was afraid of breaking an ankle (I’ve sprained them both a few times and they’re a bit wonky).
 So I sent Rich and Tween Traveler on without me.
 They came back somewhat underwhelmed with where the “hike” took them.

 The person who developed this scavenger hunt clearly counted on everyone who does it being very young and very fit.
 I would recommend someone at the park rethink some parts of it to make it a bit less arduous and accessible to a wider range of park visitors.
 They also need a more rewarding finish.
-And they need to find that darn stamp—or to have an actual geocache at the end, so people who finish feel rewarded.
+And they need to find that darn stamp — or to have an actual geocache at the end, so people who finish feel rewarded.

 We did enjoy some parts of it so I can say it’s worth looking at and starting.
 But keep in mind the age and fitness level of your fellow travelers and decide that you’re okay with not doing all of it.